Azerbaijan’s daily coronavirus recoveries outnumber infections | News.az

 Azerbaijan’s daily coronavirus recoveries outnumber infections

-Azerbaijan has registered 530 new COVID-19 cases in the last 24 hours, the Operational Headquarters under the Cabinet of Ministers told News.Az on Wednesday.
+Azerbaijan has registered 2,124 more COVID-19 cases in the last 24 hours, the Operational Headquarters under the Cabinet of Ministers said on Thursday, News.Az reports.

-As many as 1,209 patients have recovered, and 8 have died in the country over the past day.
+As many as 2,669 patients have recovered, and 27 have died in the country in the past 24 hours.